ARCCA/intro_singularity/_episodes/04-singularity-images.md

 It is clear that between Singularity Hub and Docker Hub there is a huge array of images available but what if you want to create your own images or customise existing images?

-In this first of two episodes in Part II of the Singularity material, we'll look at building Singularity images.
+In this first of three episodes in Part II of the Singularity material, we'll look at building Singularity images.

 ## Preparing to use Singularity for building images